Mkpr26/student-score-prediction/README.md

 # 🧠 Student Score Prediction Using Linear Regression

-This is a simple machine learning mini-project for beginners.
+This is a simple machine learning mini-project.
 We use **Linear Regression** to predict a student's exam score based on the number of hours they studied.

 ## 📁 Dataset